Vasectomy reversal success rates and results

 Choice of surgeon - Why experience matters

-Of all the things that yo can control to maximize the chance of successful vasectomy reversal the most important is your choice of doctor.
+Of all the things that you can control to maximise the chance of successful vasectomy reversal the most important is your choice of doctor.
 As there is a wide range of experience and expertise in doctors performing vasectomy reversal in Australia, the number of operations a surgeon performs is an major influence on success rates.
-More than 95% of surgeons perform less that 10 vasectomy reversals per year so choosing the a specialist reproductive microsurgeon who performs large numbers of vasectomy reversal operations is exceptionally important.
+The majority of surgeons perform less that 10 vasectomy reversals per year so choosing a specialist reproductive microsurgeon who performs large numbers of vasectomy reversal operations is important.

 Detailed information on vasectomy reversal

-For those who want to research the fine detail about vasectomy reversal I was commissioned to write an article for the 'Australian Doctor' journal, which is supplied to all General Practitioners in the country.
-In it you can read all of the information I provide to doctors who refer me patients for vasectomy reversal.
+For those who want to research the fine detail about vasectomy reversal, my colleague Dr Woolcott has written an excellent article for the 'Australian Doctor' journal, which is supplied to all General Practitioners in the country.
+In it you can read all of the information we provide to doctors who refer patients to us for vasectomy reversal.